Shirley Hill Witt: Career

 Witt has taught at the University of North Carolina at Chapel Hill (1970–1972) and Colorado College (1972–1974).
 She was the director of the Rocky Mountain Regional Office of the U.S. Commission on Civil Rights (1975–1983).
 Witt also served as the Cabinet Secretary for Natural Resources under New Mexico Governor Toney Anaya (1983–1985).

 In 1985, Witt joined the U.S. diplomatic corps.
 As an employee of the U.S. Information Agency, she worked in South America (Venezuela and Paraguay) and Africa (Somalia and Zambia).
 She held positions of Foreign Service Officer, Cultural Affairs Officer, Binational Center Director, and deputy director of U.S.I.A.

 In 2000, Witt was one of the plaintiffs in a sex-discrimination case against the United States Information Agency.
 The 1,100 women accused the agency of "manipulating the hiring process to exclude women, in some cases resorting to fraud, altering test scores and destroying personnel and test files."
 Witt reported waiting four years between being "led to believe that I did very well" on the hiring test in 1981 and being hired in 1985.
 Although the agency did not admit to any wrongdoing, each woman was awarded at least $460,000.

 Activism

 Witt was active in the Indian rights movement during the 1960s.
 In 1961, she co-founded the National Indian Youth Council and served as its first vice president.
 Soon after, she joined protestors in the Puget Sound region in the fight to secure fishing rights guaranteed by treaty.
 Later that decade, she partnered with Council co-founder Herbert Blatchford to revitalize the Gallup Indian Center in New Mexico, where she was completing her PhD.

+While at Colorado College, Dr. Hill, who preferred to be called by her maiden name, organized a protest through her class consisting of a group of CC women students who invaded El Pomar, the sports complex at Colorado College, and occupied one of the men's locker rooms as a protest for the lack of facilities for women.
+Hill taught the only class offered specifically for women, called "the Women's Course" in CC's anthropology department.